cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 * Reassign the centroid by calculating the mean value for every cluster.
 * Repeat steps 3, 4, 5 until we no longer have to change anything in the clusters.

 In our application we use K-means clustering to group the pixels in the image so that more pixels with similar colors are in the same cluster, while pixels with different colors are placed in different clusters.
 Ultimately since the veins belong to a particular color range, this enables us to separate the pixels that belong to veins as a collection from the rest of the image.
 We tested the K-means algorithm on the smoothened image using different number of clusters on different images to determine the optimum value.
+The results are shown below in the figure.

+---15.
+Output of K-means for different number of clusters -----

 We saw that when the number of clusters increase, the image more and more similar to the original image.
 Since we need to separate the veins from the rest, resorting to small number of clusters seems ideal but it must not be too small because if that is the case, it could end up eliminating part of the veins that are slightly less visible.
 For example, here we can see a clear distinction between the veins and the rest when the number of clusters = 2.
 But we see that part of the veins which have low intensity have disappeared since the program interpolates those pixels to the cluster which holds the light coloured pixels.
 The output when the number of clusters = 5 provides a good balance and seems to be the best result.

 In the sixth step, we perform edge detection on the clustered image to obtain the edges of the vein patterns in the segmented image.
 Open CV offers several edge detection methods such as laplacian gradient, Sobel combined, and Canny edge detection.
 Laplacian gradient method proved to be ineffective as it showed no visible edges of veins but only managed to show the edge along with the hand (outline of the hand).
 Sobel combined method was able to separate the veins but also showed a lot of unwanted detail in the process.
 Canny edge detection was satisfactory as well.
 But it wasn’t capable of showing all the edges of the visible vein pattern but was able to provide a portion of it.
+The following figure depicts the comparison between the smoothened image, Sobel combined, and Canny edge detection.

+--16.
+Different approaches for Edge Detection ---

 The next step of the algorithms uses thresholding.
 In conventional binary thresholding, each pixel of the image is considered and based on a threshold value the color of the pixel is converted to either black or white.
 When considering the colors of the pixel, the RGB values are the key aspects.
 In a grayscale image, the RGB values are scaled down to one particular value, so the thresholding algorithm checks that value with the threshold and based on that decide which to color to assign.
 For example, if the threshold is 127, then every pixel that has the value below 127 is converted to black, and the rest become white.

 But this approach didn’t yield good results, and therefore we had to resort to a more refined method of thresholding named adaptive thresholding.
 Here instead of one global threshold value, the function splits the image into segments of equal size, and each segment assigns a threshold value depending on the pixel color values which belong to that particular segment.
+This provides much better results as shown in the figure below.

+---17.
+Different Thresholding approaches ---

 The final step is the coloring process.
 The processed image shows the vein patterns in black whereas the surrounding features are shown in white.
 This makes it possible to color only the veins by changing the RGB values of the pixels that are colored in black.
-After the colored image has been obtained it is then overlayed on top of the original image to form the final output.
+After the colored image has been obtained it is then overlayed on top of the original image to form the final output as shown below.

+---18.
+Final image after coloring ----

 This algorithm works on a satisfactory level, but for some captured images the results were not as good.
 Therefore, we are working on how to improve the algorithm, what changes we need to make, how to optimize in terms of computational speed, and to increase the overall accuracy for any type of image that includes vein patterns.

 ### Algorithm optimization using multi-threading